EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 Who must comply?

-The EUDR applies to two categories of market participants: operators and traders.
-While their roles and responsibilities differ, both are essential in ensuring only deforestation-free products enter or circulate within the EU market.
+The EUDR applies to three categories of market participants: operators, downstream operators, and traders.
+While their roles and responsibilities differ, all are essential in ensuring only deforestation-free products enter or circulate within the EU market.
+For a detailed breakdown by sector and role, see who needs to comply with the EUDR.

 Operators